-Lee tells an [entertaining story][lee] about a user and how his actions mismatch his words in a prototype testing session.
+Lee tells an entertaining story about a user and how his actions mismatch his words in a prototype testing session.

 One of the lessons Lee learned from that session: Depend on what you observe, not what the participant says.

 Been there, done that.
-If you ask user what they want, you get the wrong picture, for several reasons.
+If you ask users what they want, you get the wrong picture, for several reasons.

-First, as Lee says and I second, users want to please.
-Well, at least some users do ;)
+First, as Lee says and I second, people want to please.
+Well, at least some do ;)

-Second, users focus too much and loose the big picture.
-They tend to stick to their opinion.
+Second, we focus too much and ignore the bigger picture.
+We tend to stick to our opinion.

-Third, they have an incorrect view about the perception of others. *If I like it, other must, too*.
+Third, people have an incorrect view about the perception of others.
+If I like it, others must, too.

-Reasons for this are numerous, but one stand out.
-Users do not know how other users feel and they cannot see how others behave.
-The only image they have is themselves.
+Reasons for this are numerous, but one stands out.
+We do not know how others feel and we cannot see how others behave.
+The only image we have is ourselves.

 But for you as a tester, it is easy to say what users want.
 If you observe a website, you can easily tell what parts of the site draw the most attention.
 Now you can target the attention even more by making this part more prominent, or you can try to draw attention to other parts of the site you or your customer wants to become more popular.

 Don’t ask users direct questions.
 Ask general questions instead.
-A good example for this kind of survey is [AttrakDiff][att] (sorry, German only).
+A good example for this kind of survey is AttrakDiff (sorry, German only).